MicrosoftDocs/winapps-winrt-api/microsoft.ui.xaml.input/pointerroutedeventargs.md

 ## -remarks

-In most cases, we recommend that you get pointer info through the event argument of the pointer event handlers in your chosen language framework (Windows app using JavaScript, UWP app using C++, C#, or Visual Basic, or UWP app using DirectX with C++).
+In most cases, we recommend that you get pointer info through the event argument of the pointer event handlers.

-If the event argument doesn't intrinsically expose the pointer details required by your app, you can get access to extended pointer data through the [GetCurrentPoint](pointerroutedeventargs_getcurrentpoint_293890010.md) and [GetIntermediatePoints](pointerroutedeventargs_getintermediatepoints_516826524.md) methods of PointerRoutedEventArgs.
+If the event argument doesn't intrinsically expose the pointer details required by your app, you can get access to extended pointer data through the [GetCurrentPoint](pointerroutedeventargs_getcurrentpoint_293890010.md) and [GetIntermediatePoints](pointerroutedeventargs_getintermediatepoints_516826524.md) methods of `PointerRoutedEventArgs`.
 Use these methods to specify the context of the pointer data.

-The PointerRoutedEventArgs event data class is used for these events:
+The `PointerRoutedEventArgs` event data class is used for these events:

 + [PointerPressed](../microsoft.ui.xaml/uielement_pointerpressed.md)
 + [PointerCanceled](../microsoft.ui.xaml/uielement_pointercanceled.md)